Nertekkad/mlBioNets/README.md

 library("mlBioNets")

-R package for the analysis of microbiota data using a multilayer networks approach.
+R package for the analysis of microbiota data by using a multilayer networks approach.